tape-testing/tape/readme.markdown

 If you forget to `t.plan()` out how many assertions you are going to run and you don't call `t.end()` explicitly, your test will hang.

+Note the `cb` is optional, if the `cb` is not specified then the test will be skipped.

 ## test.skip(name, cb)

 Generate a new test that will be skipped over.